e-gov/GOVSSO/TechnicalSpecification.md

 SSO session expires when no new authentication requests or session update requests have been received in the last 15 minutes.
 This is a safety feature assuring that user SSO session is not kept alive too long after the user has finished using the client applications.

+SSO session validity period is determined by GOVSSO service.
+It is currently 15 minutes by default, but may change as needed.
+Client applications must not hard code this value, but instead should use ID Token's `exp` claim if they need to determine when SSO session is going to expire.

 The SSO session may also be terminated before the end of its expiry time by the user.
 When the user initiates a logout from one client application the client application must inform GOVSSO of the logout event.
 The user is then given an option to terminate the SSO session and log out of all client applications related to the same SSO session.

 ## 4 Process flows